MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 #### On-Page Selectors

-To applying selection on on-page selectors, you can use the same input as chapter-level filters.
+To apply selection on on-page selectors, you can use the same input as chapter-level filters.

-- Select element list of the selector
+- Select the element list of the selector

   ```js
   try {